idvorkin/idvorkin.github.io/_td/recommender.md

 - [TMDB](https://developers.themoviedb.org/3) Kind of like a semi open-source IMDB API.
 - [MovieTweeting](https://github.com/sidooms/MovieTweetings) Ratings based on tweets
 - [MovieLens](https://grouplens.org/datasets/movielens/) - Like Movie Tweeting

+## Ideas

+### The progression of recommender systems

+1. Spotlight - manual curation
+2. Top 10 lists
+   - Can build by using viewership data
+3. Non-personalized by demographic
+   - People in this demographic like XYZ
+4. Non-personlized by item
+   - People who buy item X by item Y
+5. Non personalized by item when items sparse
+   - Use a higher order attribute, so use the artist that creates instead of the item itself.
+6. Personlized via Clustering

+7. ## Similarity in items and users

 ## Other Stuff